It’s almost Christmas!

 Compact Digital Camera

 I already have a Nikon D3100 but there are times when my DSLR is too big to bring with me.
 My underwater camera got lost when I went caving, so now I just use my phone when I can’t bring my Nikon along.
 It’s not really the same.
+Check out some of the best cameras for travel photography.

 When I saw this Anker Power Bank last June, I knew I could use it.
 It powers not only smartphones, but tablets, too.
 I don’t have a tablet (nor do I plan on buying one), but my phone’s battery has a really short life when I’m online so this would come in handy.